News

 Click here for the video

-Hamburg Senator for Economic Affairs Dr. Melanie Leonhardt speaks on the podium at the World Ports Conference in Hamburg
+Hamburg Senator for Economic Affairs Dr Melanie Leonhardt speaks on the podium at the World Ports Conference in Hamburg

 New video: The Port of Hamburg's washing machine - how the METHA works

 What happens if the sediment dredged from the Port of Hamburg is contaminated?
-It is transported to the METHA.
-The "Port of Hamburg's washing machine" cleans, separates, and dewatered the sediment.
-We show how it all works in the new "Wir machen Hafen" video.
+It is taken to METHA.
+The “Port of Hamburg’s washing machine” cleans, separates and dewatered the sediment.
+We show how it all works in the new “Port is what we do” video.

 Click here for the new video

-Ton E3: Late start to the dredging season
+Tonne E3: Late start to the dredging season

 Hopper dredger Kaishuu on the Elbe in Hamburg